nhr/swn/README.md

 # SWN Sector Generator
 Written for use with the [Stars Without Number](http://www.sinenomine-pub.com/?page_id=395) role-playing game by [Sine Nomine Publishing](http://www.sinenomine-pub.com/).

-This is the source code for a random galactic sector generator.
-You can play around with it at http://emichron.com/swn/, or fork this repo and host it somewhere else.
+This is the source code for a random galactic sector generator that is hosted on [OpenShift](https://openshift.com).
+You can play around with it at http://swn.emichron.com/, or fork this repo and host it somewhere else.

 The rules for generating this sector are entirely based on the Stars Without Number role-playing game.
 I created this generator because I loved the game, and really appreciated the insane level of detail that the author put into his tables for rolling up a random galactic sector.
 I also realized that the rules were _so_ detailed, that it might take a GM quite a while to put their galaxy together.